troglobit/inadyn/README.md

 *HTTPS is strongly recommended* since it protects your credentials from being snooped and reduces the risk of someone hijacking your account.

-**Note:** Currently no HTTPS certificate validation is performed, patches welcome!

 Example Configuration
 ---------------------